 Recently, we played an active role in the development of a new protected area category in Queensland offering privately owned or managed nature reserves the same legal protections as national parks – the first example of such protections in Australia.

-We have also we made our own submissions to the EPBC Act review (which you can read here) and engaged with the review team several times.
+We have also made our own submissions to the EPBC Act review (which you can read here) and engaged with the review team several times.

 By joining the Places You Love Alliance, we are increasing our capacity to influence government policies and laws that have the potential to provide a more secure future for the bush.